MZBrandon/MZBrandon/README.md

 ## Outside of tech
 Outside of tech, I’m big on discipline, fitness, and long term personal growth.
 I enjoy:
 - Working out
-- Riding motorcycles
+- Riding motorcycles and jeeps
-- Writing
+- Travleing
 - Learning across psychology, science, and technology
-- Building projects that compound over time
+- Adreniline rush

 I’m also interested in content creation and documenting what I learn through writing, videos, and public repos like this one.